What is the bullwhip effect in the supply chain?

 Vendor-managed inventory is a supply management technique that involves the supplier or vendor taking responsibility for managing inventory levels on behalf of the customer.
 This approach can help to reduce inventory costs, minimize stockouts, and improve supply chain efficiency.
 Companies that use vendor-managed inventory include Amazon and Walmart.

-Katana is a cloud manufacturing software for manufacturers to have an overview of all aspects of their business.
+Katana is a cloud inventory software for manufacturers to have an overview of all aspects of their business.
 It offers insights and features to streamline processes and start working more efficiently.
 Here are some ways Katana will enhance your manufacturing.

 Get real-time updates on your stock — from raw materials to finished goods.
 Get a detailed overview of your inventory across multiple locations and set up reorder points to be reminded to refill the shelves and avoid stock-out.